Application Materials and Deadlines for the JD Program

 The statement is your opportunity to tell us about yourself; it may address your intellectual interests, significant accomplishments, obstacles overcome, personal or professional goals, educational achievements, or any way in which your perspective, viewpoint, or experiences will add to the richness of the educational environment of the School of Law.

-A Dean's Certification is not required as part of your application for admission unless you answered "yes" to question 17 on your application.
+A Dean's Certification is not required as part of your application for admission unless you answered "yes" to the disciplinary question on the application.
 If you answered "yes" to this question, please submit the Dean's Certification to an official from the institution where the infraction occurred or is pending and has access to your disciplinary records.
 The Dean's Certification must be sent directly to Cornell Law School.
 You cannot submit the Dean's Certification through the Law School report service.

 Letters of Recommendation

 You should give faculty recommendation forms to two faculty members who can provide detailed comments about your academic abilities compared with those of other students who are applying to law schools.
 If you’re currently an undergraduate or you've graduated but have only been out of school for two years or less, we prefer the forms be completed by faculty members who have taught you.